 - What varieties of flooring are popular this season?

-- Are you strolling any offers proper now?
+- Are you strolling any offers properly now?

 - How do I agenda you to come out to my domestic?